 We chose to focus on the "protein supergene" data set because it provided stronger apparent refutation of rodent monophyly than the "rRNA supergene" data set.
-We omitted third-codon positions because these sites strongly violate the assumption of stationary base frequencies made by nearly all phylogenetic methods (either explicitly or implicitly); this data set is therefore very similar to the data set containing only nonsynonymous substitutions analyzed by D'Erchia et al. (1996).
-Because the MOLPHY program (Adachi and Hasegawa, 1996) used in D'Erchia and co-workers' maximum-likelihood analysis does not allow for among-site rate heterogeneity, we performed maximum-likelihood analyses at the nucleotide (rather than amino acid) level.
-All analyses were conducted using test versions of the PAUP computer program (4.0d46-4.0d53) written by one of us (D.L.S.).
+We omitted third-codon positions because these sites strongly violate the assumption of stationary base frequencies made by nearly all phylogenetic methods (either explicitly or implicitly); this data set is therefore very similar to the data set containing only non-synonymous substitutions analyzed by D'Erchia et al. (1996).
+Because the MOLPHY program (Adachi and Hasegawa, 1996) used in D'Erchia et al.'s maximum-likelihood analysis does not allow for among-site rate heterogeneity, we performed maximum-likelihood analyses at the

+Running Head: Are Guinea Pigs Rodents?
+Sullivan, J. & D. L. Swofford.
+1997.
+J. Mamm.
+Evol., 4:77-86 nucleotide (rather than amino acid) level.
+All analyses were conducted using test versions of the PAUP computer program (4.0d46 - 4.0d53) written by one of us (DLS).